Demo Day

 Dear Instructors,

-lately we have experienced an increased demand from potential or existing customers who would like to test dive a Liberty unit.
+We have recently seen an increased demand from both potential and existing customers who would like to test dive a Liberty unit.

-In recent years every DEMO event that we have organized or participated in was a huge success and resulted in subsequent sales and providing a great experience for our customers.
+In recent years, every DEMO event we have organized or participated in has been a great success, resulting in subsequent sales and providing an unforgettable experience for our customers.

-Therefore, we see a a big potential in being able to offer to our customers the opportunity to try our units.
-Many customers would like to try the experience of close circuit diving regardless of their diving experience.
-Others on the other hand may already be CCR divers and are considering a different brand of a rebreather or a configuration for themselves.
-Even that some of them could have seen our units before, there are things that you can only experience while diving the unit such as its WOB, comfort of wearing the unit, the operation of the user interface and general process of working with the device.
-This truly makes for an unforgetable experience for any diver.
+We therefore see strong potential in offering customers the opportunity to try our units.
+Many divers want to experience closed-circuit diving regardless of their current level of experience.
+Others may already be CCR divers but are considering a different brand or configuration.
+Even if some have seen our units before, there are aspects that can only be truly appreciated while diving, such as the work of breathing, the comfort of wearing the unit, the user interface, and the overall operation of the device.
+Experiencing these first-hand leaves a lasting impression on any diver.

-This also helps the customers to get to know you and to feel more like a part of our Divesoft family.
+These events also help customers get to know you personally and feel more connected to the Divesoft family.

-We bet that you remember the first time you tried a rebreather and what brand it was.
+We’re sure you remember the very first time you tried a rebreather - and the brand it was.

-Based on our experience with organizing our DEMO events we have created a guideline that can help you to organize your own events.
+Based on our experience in organizing DEMO events, we have prepared a guideline to help you easily plan your own events.

-Divesoft will also help to promote your events through our social networks and website and we can also provide support for your events such as marketing materials, merchandise, rental units etc.
+Divesoft will also help promote your events through our social media and website, and we can provide additional support such as marketing materials, merchandise, rental units, and more.

-We believe that by creating more DEMO events we can all create a stronger bond with our customers.
+We strongly believe that by hosting more DEMO events, we can build a stronger bond with our customers.

-This will also help you to boost your unit sales and increase your customer base which can result in sales of our other products as well.
+This will also help you boost your unit sales, expand your customer base, and create opportunities for sales of our other products as well.

 Please find further information below.